 However, the rate of online financial fraud kept increasing and merchants, confused by all the different security standards, struggled to achieve compliance.
 For those reasons, credit card providers joined forces to create a unified security standard and the Payment Card Industry Data Security Standard (PCI DSS) was created.

-In this post, we’ll explore what PCI DSS is, why is it important, what the consequences are of being non-compliant, and why meeting basic PCI compliance standards is not enough to safeguard your organization from today's threats and vulnerabilities.
+In this post, we’ll explore what PCI DSS is, why is it important, what the consequences are of being non-compliant, and why meeting basic PCI compliance requirements is not enough to safeguard your organization from today's threats and vulnerabilities.

 What is PCI DSS?

 PCI DSS is a standard designed to protect the sensitive information of credit card holders.

 The standard consists of 12 different requirements that cover logging and monitoring, vulnerability scans, risk assessment, physical security, access control policy, and several other security-related best practices.
 For a company to be PCI compliant, it must prove that its systems and infrastructure meet all requirements.

-For a more detailed explanation of PCI DSS, check out this blog post.
+For a more detailed explanation of PCI DSS compliance requirements, check out this blog post.

 Who must follow PCI DSS?

 Any organization that processes, stores, or transmits credit card data must comply with PCI DSS.
 This includes governmental agencies, large enterprises, and even small retailers that use e-commerce solutions like Shopify to outsource all cardholder data functions.

 The level of PCI compliance required depends on transaction volume, and can be measured through a verified self-report, an accredited third-party audit, or an onsite/remote network scan.

 While PCI compliance is not enforced by law in most U.S states (except Nevada), the standard is still mandatory if you want to accept credit cards and interact with the major credit card companies.
 They can and will sanction non-compliant merchants (the term for an organization that accepts credit card payments).

-The penalties can be steep, including a fine of $5,000 to $100,000 per month or even the suspension of merchant privileges.
+The penalties can be steep, including PCI compliance fees of $5,000 to $100,000 per month or even the suspension of merchant privileges.

 Why is PCI compliance not enough?